Working as a zzp healthcare provider

 GDPR (General Data Protection Regulation)

-The General Data Protection Regulation (GDPR_BR) applies to all businesses that process personal data, including independent healthcare contractors.
+The General Data Protection Regulation (GDPR) applies to all businesses that process personal data, including independent healthcare contractors.
 You must manage patients’ sensitive personal data (in Dutch) with care.
 It makes no difference whether the data is processed manually or by a computer.
 ‘Processing personal data’ means, among other things: collecting, recording, storing, using, forwarding, disseminating, providing, and aggregating data.

 Taxes